argilla-io/argilla/docs/_source/guides/llms/practical_guides/fine_tune.md

-# Fine-tuning models
+# Fine-tuning with responses to a Feedback Dataset

-After [collecting the responses](./collect_responses.html) from our `FeedbackDataset` we can start fine-tuning our LLMs and other models.
-Due to the customizability of the task, this might require setting up a custom post-processing workflow but we will provide some good toy examples for the [classic LLM approaches](../conceptual_guides/rlhf.html): pre-training, supervised fine-tuning, reward modeling, and reinforcement learning.
+After [collecting the responses](/guides/llms/practical_guides/collect_responses.html) from our `FeedbackDataset` we can start fine-tuning our LLMs and other models.
+Due to the customizability of the task, this might require setting up a custom post-processing workflow but we will provide some good toy examples for the [LLM approaches](/guides/llms/conceptual_guides/rlhf.html): pre-training, supervised fine-tuning, and reinforcement learning through human feedback (RLHF).
+However, we also still provide for other NLP tasks like text classification.
 ## The `ArgillaTrainer`

 The `ArgillaTrainer` is a wrapper around many of our favorite NLP libraries.
 It provides a very intuitive abstract representation to facilitate simple training workflows using decent default pre-set configurations without having to worry about any data transformations from Argilla.

 Using the `ArgillaTrainer` is straighforward but does slightly differ per task.

 1. First, we then define a `TaskMapping`.
-This is done using a custom `formatting_func`` but some, like Text Classification, can also be defined using default definitions using the FeedbackDataset fields and questions.
+This is done using a custom `formatting_func`.
+However, tasks like Text Classification can also be defined using default definitions using the FeedbackDataset fields and questions.
 These mappings are then used for retrieving data from a dataset and initializing the training.
-We also offer some [unfication strategies](/guides/llms/practical_guides/collect_responses) out of the box.
+We also offer some ideas for [unifying data](/guides/llms/practical_guides/collect_responses) out of the box.
 2. Next, we initialize the `ArgillaTrainer` and forward the task mapping and training framework.
+Internally, this uses the `FeedbackData.prepare_for_training`-method to format the data according to the expectations from the framework.
 Some other interesting methods are:
    1. `ArgillaTrainer.update_config` to change framework specifc training paramaeters.
    2. `ArgillaTrainer.train` to start training.
    3. `ArgillTrainer.predict` to run inference.

-Underneath, you can see the happy flow.
+Underneath, you can see the happy flow for using the `ArgillaTrainer`.

 ```python
 from argilla.feedback import ArgillaTrainer, FeedbackDataset, TrainingTask